Reduvius personatus: Behavior

 Nymphs of R. personatus use their hind legs and a tarsal fan to construct a camouflaging layer of substrate on their bodies.
 Two layers are formed, an inner layer of fine particles and an outer layer of coarser particles.
 The formation of these two layers may be the reason for the presence of long and short trichomes on the nymphs.
 Nymphs may use the serrated setae present on their abdomens to assist in loosening substrate for use in camouflage.
 The camouflage may assist the nymph in avoiding detection by both predators and prey.
 They hunt bed bugs at night, as well as other prey.

 Both the nymphs and adults are predatory, feeding on various arthropods by piercing their bodies with sucking mouthparts.

 Masked hunters prefer dry habitats and are usually only found in small numbers when they infest houses.

 Effects on humans

-Masked hunters deliver a sting comparable to a bee's sting when handled or trapped.
-The sting can cause swelling that lasts for about a week.
-Because they feed on a wide variety of arthropods, they sometimes are found in homes with bed bug infestations.
-They can generally be controlled by dealing with the bed bug infestation.
+Masked hunters deliver a rostral stab comparable to a bee's sting when handled or trapped.
+The stab can cause swelling that lasts for about a week.